playcanvas/vscode-extension/README.md

 The extension has just 2 settings:

 * `usePlaycanvasTypes` (to add types support).
 An Access Token is requested when you are adding a project.
-* `maxSearchResults` - maximum search results to display
+* `maxSearchResults` - the maximum number of search results to display.

 ## Requirements